 Water and rockland are excluded from this number.

+We clarify this as suggested by the reviewer.

 Page 711,lines 9-11.
 I would suggest the first batch of references are placed after the word thawing.

+Revised as suggested.

 Page 711 lines 19-20.
 Could the authors clarify if they would recommend a distinction between these two terms?

+“Permafrost-affected soil” is a technical term whereas permafrost soil is a commonly used

+term.

 Page 712 line 9.
 This seems like an oversimplification.
 There are many occurrences of Gelisols in well-drained soils.
 The authors should clarify that poor drainage often favours near-surface permafrost but that well drained soils may also be Gelisols .

+We revised the sentence as:

+In this zone, Gelisols commonly form in lowlands with restricted drainage that favors near-surface permafrost but Gelisols also form in well-drained upland sites where the permafrost is deeper (Rieger et al., 1979; Ping et al., 2004; 2005a; Li et al., 2015).

 Page 712 line 21: “There are two general types of permafrost: : :”.
 It would be helpful to define these two types directly in this introductory sentence

+We revised as suggested to start the paragraph with the following introductory sentence:

+There are two general types of permafrost.
+The most common one is the old permafrost, a remnant of the paleoclimate and the other type is of recently formed under contemporary climate conditions,.

 Page 713 line 13 change to “is subject to change under contemoporary: : :”

+Changed as suggested.

 Page 713, lines 17-18: clarify that volumetric changes associated with the phasechange of water are important in this process of frost heaving

+We clarify this by revising the paragraph in Section 2.3 Periglacial processes and patterned ground:

+“Frost heave results in volume change due to phase change of water from ice segregation and ice lens formation.
+It often results in the deformation of the ground surface.
+With horizontal expansion limited, there is often enough stress to produce crooked or tilted lenticular and reticulate structures (French and Shur, 2010).
+Differential frost heave eventually deforms originally flat horizons into warped or wavy horizons.
+When freezing occurs in saturated coarse grained soil, the cryostatic pressure pushes water out of soil, thus producing in features such as icing and frost blister (Tsytovich, 1975).”

 Page 714, lines 1-2.
 Three layers in a soil profile: Should not the fourth layer of true

 permafrost be included here?
 These often contain buried or palaeo-horisons as well.
 I